sradics/digital-garden/_notes/MOC - Learning How to Learn.md

 Course claim: **Learn more effectively and with less frustration** I attended this course in 05/2023

+## Week 1 - Focused and Diffuse Thinking
 [[Week 1 - Course Notes]] Focused and Diffuse Thinking
 - Focused thinking is like a spotlight, where we concentrate on a specific task or idea.
 - Diffuse thinking is like a relaxed state where our minds can wander and make connections between different ideas.